The Golden Rule in All Religions

 I was taught the Golden Rule before I knew it by that name.
 Whenever I used to do mischievous things to my older sister as a young boy, my mother would pull me aside and ask me, “Would you like it if she did those things to you?
 No?
 Then don’t do them to her.”
 I found that logic to be very persuasive, even as a child, and in retrospect it’s very impressive how effective my mother was at modifying my behavior with such a simple concept.
 I was also taught to extend that principle to others, as my mother explained that God appears in different masks, even as beggars and other destitute people, to test you to see whether you were kind to every person you met or not, whether you treated them as you wish to be treated.

 For us as adults, the Golden Rule remains just as simple and powerful.
 Be kind to others.
 Think about how much joy you get in life when you are the subject of someone else’s kindness—imagine how great others would feel if you did the same for them.
 There is hardly any culture or religion that suggests otherwise.
-This Golden Rule is the conscious decision to always put yourself in the shoes of another before conducting yourself in a way that will have a direct effect upon that other.
+This Golden Rule is the conscious decision to always put yourself in the shoes of another before conducting yourself in a way that will have a direct effect on that other.
 The amazing similarities of the quotes below show how eight completely different religions are saying virtually the same thing.

 Christianity